Nguyenlanhuong13a/Whitelist-Web/DISCORD_SETUP.md

 - Ensure the role is assigned to the users who should have permission
 - Check server console logs for permission check details

+### Rejection Reason Modal Not Appearing
+- Ensure the Discord client supports modals (updated Discord app)
+- Check if the bot has proper permissions to show modals
+- Verify the interaction is not timing out (Discord has 3-second limit)
+- Look for modal-related errors in server console logs

 ## Security Notes

 1. **Never share your bot token** - treat it like a password